sanaa0809/securityplus701/General Security Concepts markdown.md

 1.1 General Security Concepts

-* Objective: Compare and Contrast various types of security controls
+Objective: Compare and Contrast various types of security controls Technical Controls:
-- Technical Controls:

-Focuses on implementing through technology and software.
+These are put into practice by using technology to automate security procedures.
+To control access and safeguard resources and systems, they incorporate hardware or software techniques.

-*Examples*: Firewalls, encryption, access controls.
+Examples: Firewalls, encryption, access controls.

 Purpose: Safeguarding systems, networks, and data from unauthorized access or alterations.
 Effective security involves a combination of technical, managerial, operational, and physical controls for comprehensive protection.

-- Managerial Controls:
+Managerial Controls:

-Focuses on  policies, procedures, and management decisions.
+These include rules, regulations, and guidelines to monitor and regulate the information system; they are also referred to as administrative controls.

-*Examples*: Security policies, risk assessments, training programs.
+Examples: Security policies, risk assessments, training programs.

 Purpose: Establishing a security framework, defining roles, and ensuring compliance.

-Effective security involves a combination of technical, managerial, operational, and physical controls for comprehensive protection.

-- Operational Controls:
+Operational Controls:

-Focuses on involving  day-to-day processes and activities.
+Operational controls are procedures or policies that reduce security risk.
+Unlike systems, individuals perform these security controls.

-*Examples*: Security awareness training, incident response procedures.
+Examples: Security awareness training, incident response procedures.

 Purpose: Managing and monitoring security operations, ensuring effective implementation of policies.

-Effective security involves a combination of technical, managerial, operational, and physical controls for comprehensive protection.

-- Physical Controls:
+Physical Controls:

-Focuses on pertaining tangible elements, facilities, and equipment.
+A physical control is one that stops certain physical behaviors, such tailgating, from happening.
+Physical controls shield a system from certain input from people and are mostly intended to stop anything from operating accidentally.

-*Examples*: Biometric access, locks, surveillance systems.
+Examples: Biometric access, locks, surveillance systems.

 Purpose: Protecting physical assets, restricting access to sensitive areas.

-Effective security involves a combination of technical, managerial, operational, and physical controls for comprehensive protection.

-- Technical vs. Managerial:
+Technical vs. Managerial:

-*Technical:* Relies on technology; Managerial: Involves policies and decisions.
+Technical: Creates, installs, and keeps track of spyware, malware, and updated security measures on devices.

+Managerial: Conducts research, creates, and implements new cybersecurity tactics and trends that can best fit a companies tech safety and policies.

-- Managerial vs. Operational:
+Managerial vs. Operational:

-*Managerial*: Policy-oriented; *Operational*: Day-to-day processes and activities.
+Managerial: Conducts research, creates, and implements new cybersecurity tactics and trends that can best fit a companies tech safety and policies.

+Operational: Procedures that reduce security risk performed by individuals

-- Operational vs. Physical:
+Operational vs. Physical:

-*Operational*: Daily security activities; *Physical*: Tangible elements and facilities.
+Operational:  Procedures that reduce security risk performed by individuals

+Physical: Shields systems from certain input from people and are mostly intended to stop anything from operating accidentally.

-- Physical vs. Technical:
+Physical vs. Technical:

-*Physical*: Tangible security measures; *Technical*: Technology-based controls.
+Physical:  Shields systems from certain input from people and are mostly intended to stop anything from operating accidentally.

+Technical: Creates, installs, and keeps track of spyware, malware, and updated security measures on devices.

-- Preventive Controls:
+Preventive Controls:

-Focuses on aiming to prevent  incidents or unauthorized access.
+ It prevents any security breach from occurring.
+Aimed at preventing an incident from occurring.

-*Examples*: Firewalls, access controls, encryption.
+Examples: Firewalls, access controls, encryption, proximity cards or biometrics at the entrance to the building

 Purpose: Stop security incidents before they occur.

-Effective security often involves a combination of preventive, deterrent, detective, corrective, compensating, and directive controls for a comprehensive defense strategy.

-- Deterrent Controls:
+Deterrent Controls:

-Focuses on discouraging potential attackers through visible security measures.
+Attempts to prevent incidents by discouraging threats.
+Aimed at discouraging individuals from causing an incident.

-*Examples*: Warning signs, security cameras, security patrols.
+Examples: Warning signs, security cameras, security patrols, and hardware locks

 Purpose: Create a deterrent effect to dissuade unauthorized activities.

-Effective security often involves a combination of preventive, deterrent, detective, corrective, compensating, and directive controls for a comprehensive defense strategy.

-- Detective Controls:
+Detective Controls:

-Focuses on identifying  and responding to security incidents after they occur.

-*Examples*: Intrusion detection systems, log monitoring.
+ Detective controls attempt to detect any break-in that has already happened.
+Aimed at detecting incidents after they have occurred.

+Examples:Security audits, log monitoring, video surveillance systems, and motion detection systems

 Purpose: Discover and report on security breaches or incidents.

-Effective security often involves a combination of preventive, deterrent, detective, corrective, compensating, and directive controls for a comprehensive defense strategy.

-- Corrective Controls:
+Corrective Controls:

-Focuses on remediating  the effects of security incidents.

-*Examples*: Incident response, system restoration.
+Corrective controls attempt to reverse the impact of an incident or problem after it has occurred.
+Aimed at reversing the impact of an incident.

+Examples: Incident response, backups and system restoration.
+When an intruder is detected, active intrusion detection systems (IDSs) activate devices that stop the incursion from progressing.

 Purpose: Mitigate damage and restore systems to a secure state.

-Effective security often involves a combination of preventive, deterrent, detective, corrective, compensating, and directive controls for a comprehensive defense strategy.

-- Compensating Controls:
+Compensating Controls:

-Focuses on providing alternative measures when primary controls are ineffective.
+These are alternative controls used when a primary control is not feasible or when it isn't possible to use the primary control to enhance a primary control.

-*Examples*: Additional monitoring, enhanced authentication.
+Examples: Additional monitoring, enhanced authentication.
+Preventive control also includes using a PIN or a proximity card.

 Purpose: Compensate for weaknesses in other controls.

-Effective security often involves a combination of preventive, deterrent, detective, corrective, compensating, and directive controls for a comprehensive defense strategy.

-- Directive Controls:
+Directive Controls:

-Focuses on specify acceptable behaviors and actions.
+Created guidelines and requirements that an organization has to follow to in order to maintain security.

-*Examples*: Policies, standards, procedures.
+Examples: Policies, standards, procedures.

 Purpose: Guide individuals and organizations in adhering to security requirements.

-Effective security often involves a combination of preventive, deterrent, detective, corrective, compensating, and directive controls for a comprehensive defense strategy.

-- Preventive vs. Detective:
+Preventive vs. Detective:

-*Preventive*: Stop incidents before; *Detective*: Identify incidents after.
+Preventive: Prevents any security breach from occurring.

+ Detective: Attempts to detect any break-ins that have already happened.

-- Deterrent vs. Corrective:
+Deterrent vs. Corrective:

-*Deterrent*: Discourage; *Corrective*: Remediate after incidents.
+Deterrent: Attempts to prevent incidents by discouraging threats.

+Corrective: Attempts to reverse the impact of an incident or problem after it has occurred.

-- Compensating vs. Directive:
+Compensating vs. Directive:

-*Compensating*: Provide alternatives; *Directive*: Specify acceptable actions.
+Compensating:  Used when a primary control is not feasible or when it isn't possible to use the primary control

+Directive:  Requirements that an organization has to follow to in order to maintain security.